EnzoMH/Model-Compiling/README.md

 - https://www.notion.so/MobileNet-V2-1943a6fb98a14eb7b057e59d2c12e80f
 - Report of Resnet
 - https://www.notion.so/Resnet50-Code-d243ea17eccb434f84a8fb1a66de071c
-# Report of OpenVino Project
+# Report of NLP Project
 - Report of GRU
 -
 - Report of LSTM